shamby87/VSCode-tutorial/README.md

 > Most of this tutorial comes from a previous TA of CSCI 2021, [Tien Dinh](https://tienpdinh.com/posts/remote-vscode)

-# Remote Editing with VSCode
+# Remote Editing with VS Code

 There are numerous reasons why you would want to set up a pipeline which allows you to remotely edit codes on a server.
-In this tutorial, I will walk through the steps needed to set up VSCode for remote editing, as well as some tips I found useful that will help you have a better experience with VSCode. **Make sure you read the entire document**
+In this tutorial, I will walk through the steps needed to set up VS Code for remote editing, as well as some tips I found useful that will help you have a better experience with VS Code. **Make sure you read the entire document**

-***For CSCI 2021:*** *Remote editing is very beneficial because you don’t have to install any special software or extension on your own computer (except VSCode).
-VSCode also has a built-in terminal that you can use to run your code from the remote machine you’re currently editing on.*
+***For CSCI 2021:*** *Remote editing is very beneficial because you don’t have to install any special software or extension on your own computer (except VS Code).
+VS Code also has a built-in terminal that you can use to run your code from the remote machine you’re currently editing on.*

-## VSCode
+## VS Code
 ### Download
-VSCode can be downloaded from the Microsoft website [here](https://code.visualstudio.com/).
+VS Code can be downloaded from the Microsoft website [here](https://code.visualstudio.com/).
 Make sure you download the version compatible with your OS.

-You might want to get yourself familiar to VSCode if you haven’t used it before.
+You might want to get yourself familiar to VS Code if you haven’t used it before.
 This is a great text editor that offers many different features which can help enhance your coding experiences.
-You can have a look at Microsoft’s [tutorial](https://code.visualstudio.com/docs/introvideos/basics) if you feel the need for it, this tutorial only focuses on remote editing capability of VSCode.
+You can have a look at Microsoft’s [tutorial](https://code.visualstudio.com/docs/introvideos/basics) if you feel the need for it, this tutorial only focuses on remote editing capability of VS Code.

-### Installing VSCode Remote extensions
+### Installing VS Code Remote extensions

-Open up VSCode, on the left panel, click on the extensions tab:
+Open up VS Code, on the left panel, click on the extensions tab:

 <img src="assets/extensions.png" alt="extensions" width="50%"/>